How Long Does Magnesium Stay in Your Body?

 In addition, your dietary habits can significantly impact magnesium levels.

-Regularly consuming too many carbs and sugars cause spikes in blood sugar and insulin levels which stimulates the kidneys to excrete magnesium.
-This explains why individuals with diabetes and pre-diabetes are at such a high risk of magnesium deficiency.
+Regularly consuming too many carbs and sugars causes spikes in blood sugar and insulin levels, which stimulates the kidneys to excrete magnesium.
+This explains why individuals with diabetes and pre-diabetes are at increased risk of magnesium deficiency.

 Dietary phytates–natural compounds classified as anti-nutrients–are found in grains and legumes.
 Phytates can bind to minerals such as magnesium, which inhibits intestinal magnesium absorption and can cause or exacerbate deficiency.